yepher/SMTPCheckTLS/README.md

 # SMTPCheckTLS

-Tool to simplify checking the validity of and SMTP servers TLS setup
+CheckTLS is a tool to simplify checking the validity of and SMTP servers TLS setup

+When cloning project clone it to a directory names `checktls` so binary will be named appropriately.

 ## Usage